PedrobyJoao/pedrobyjoao.github.io/content/books/the_symposium.md

 Then he starts to talk about a woman called Diotima who was the one that taught him about the ways of love, and he starts to transcribe the dialogue that he had with her.
-It seems the historical existence of this person is not something that everyone agrees, some people claims that Diotima was a persona created by Socrates.
+It seems the historical existence of this person is not something that everyone agrees on - some people claim that Diotima was a persona created by Socrates.

 Anyway, Diotima says that love is not actually a god as all the others were trying to bring before - gods are all attractive and they do not desire anything because they already have, they are already perfect,